AbdurRazzak01/BCG-Submission/README.md

+# ZenVolt dApp
 •	Short summary: Offers last mile mobility firms like Uber a way to reach NetZero by incentivizing drivers to adopt sustainable vehicles with our reward app ZenVolt

+*** We hjave used Vechains' VeWorld dApp as a base/foundation of inspire

 •	Full description: